Who Leads Hungary?

 Hungary is a landlocked Central European country known for its thermal baths, grand architecture, and rich history.
 Budapest, split by the Danube River, is one of Europe's most beautiful capitals.
 Hungary joined the EU in 2004 and NATO in 1999.
 The country has a strong automotive and electronics industry and is famous for its wine regions, particularly Tokaj.

 Hungary is a parliamentary republic.
 The President is head of state (Tamás Sulyok, since 2024) and the Prime Minister leads the government.
-Viktor Orbán of Fidesz has been Prime Minister since May 29, 2010, winning four consecutive elections.
-His two-thirds parliamentary supermajorities allowed constitutional amendments that critics argue have institutionalized his advantages.
-The EU has invoked Article 7 proceedings against Hungary over rule of law concerns and withheld billions in EU funds.
-Hungary also blocked Ukraine aid packages within the EU framework multiple times.
-Elections are due in 2026.
+Péter Magyar of Tisza became Prime Minister on May 9, 2026, after Tisza won a 141-seat majority in the April 2026 parliamentary elections, ending Viktor Orbán's 16-year rule.
+Orbán's Fidesz party, which previously held two-thirds supermajorities enabling constitutional amendments that critics argued institutionalized his advantages, lost decisively.
+The EU had invoked Article 7 proceedings against Hungary over rule of law concerns and withheld billions in EU funds during the Orbán era.
+Magyar's government is expected to pursue EU reconciliation.

 Economic Snapshot